 were legally valid).
 The split continued until 1878, when the

 Primitive Methodists united with the Wesleyan Methodists, outside

 the Church of Ireland.
 What this means is that the earliest

-surviving registers which are specifically Methodist date from
+surviving registers that are specifically Methodist date from

 1815-16, and relate only to the Wesleyan Methodists.
 The information